2004–05 NFL playoffs: Saturday, January 15, 2005

-AFC: Pittsburgh Steelers 20, New York Jets 17 (OT)
+AFC: Pittsburgh Steelers 20, New York Jets 17 ()

-The Jets came out on the losing end of this overtime game when placekicker Doug Brien missed two consecutive field goals at the end of regulation, setting an NFL record of 3 missed game winning field goals in a single post-season.
-Despite a subpar performance by Steelers' rookie quarterback Ben Roethlisberger, the Steelers managed to win after Jeff Reed made a game-winning 33-yard field goal 11:04 into the extra period.
+The Jets came out on the losing end of this overtime game when Doug Brien missed two consecutive field goals at the end of regulation, setting an NFL record of 3 missed game winning field goals in a single post-season.
+Despite a subpar performance by Steelers' rookie quarterback Ben Roethlisberger, the Steelers managed to win after Jeff Reed made a game winning 33-yard field goal 11:04 into the extra period.
 Steelers running back Jerome Bettis finished the game with 101 rushing yards and a touchdown, along with a 21-yard reception.

 The Steelers opened up the scoring with a 43-yard field goal by Reed.
 Then after the ensuing kickoff, Steelers safety Troy Polamalu intercepted a pass from Chad Pennington and returned it 15 yards to the Jets 25-yard line, setting up a 3-yard touchdown run by Bettis.
 New York Responded with a 42-yard field goal from Brien on their next drive to cut their deficit to 10–3.
 Later in the second quarter, Jets receiver Santana Moss returned a punt 75 yards for a touchdown to tie the game.

 Midway through third quarter, Reggie Tongue intercepted a pass from Roethlisberger and returned it 86 yards for a touchdown.
 On Pittsburgh's next drive, they drove all the way to New York's 23-yard line.
 But then Bettis fumbled and New York's Erik Coleman recovered it.
 After forcing a punt, the Steelers drove into scoring range for the third consecutive drive, this time scoring with Roethlisbeger's 4-yard touchdown pass to Hines Ward to tie it at 17.

 The Jets responded with a drive inside the Steelers 30-yard line, but Brien missed a 47-yard field goal attempt with 2 minutes left in regulation.
 Two plays later, New York cornerback David Barrett gave his team another chance to score the winning points by intercepting a pass from Roethlisberger and returning it 25 yards to Pittsburgh's 36-yard line.
 But Brien missed another field goal, this one from 43 yards, as time expired in the fourth quarter, and the game went into overtime.

 The Jets won the coin toss, but were forced to punt.
 Pittsburgh then drove 72 yards in 14 plays and won the game with a 33-yard field goal from Reed.

 This was the first postseason meeting between the Jets and Steelers.